isaac-mason/arancini/packages/arancini/README.md

 ## Getting Started

 Arancini can be dropped into any javascript or typescript project, the core library has no dependencies.
-You can use the react glue in `@arancini/react` to integrate with React, but arancini itself has no dependencies on React.
+You can use `@arancini/react` to integrate with React, but arancini itself has no dependencies on React.
 See the [`@arancini/react` README.md](https://github.com/isaac-mason/arancini/tree/main/packages/arancini-react) for more details.

 ### 🌎 World

-A World represents your game or simulation.
-It maintains the entities, components, spaces, queries and systems in the ECS, and is the entry point for creating resources in the ECS.
+A world represents your game or simulation.
+It maintains the entities, components, spaces, queries and systems in the ECS, and is the entrypoint for creating resources in the ECS.

 ```ts
 import { World } from 'arancini'